theocat321/ai-tech-europe-hack/README.md

 - 401/403 from OpenAI: verify `OPENAI_API_KEY` and model names.
 - Whisper errors on chunks: ensure you’re sending `audio/webm` and not empty bodies; check browser permissions.
 - Enrichment fails: populate `SCRAPINGDOG_API_KEY` and/or set `ENABLED_SCRAPINGDOG=false` to use templates.
+- No audio: browsers require a user gesture; click once to unlock audio; use Demo → Test Voice.

 ## Roadmap (optional)